stadlar/IST-FUT-FMTH/docs/ÍST TS 311_2022 Debit and credit cards details and statements.md

 --------------------------------------------------- ---------------------------------------------------------------------------------------------------------------
 card-accounts                                       Read all identifiers of the card accounts, to which an account access has been granted by the User.
-                                                    In addition, relevant information about the card accounts and hyperlinks to corresponding account information resources are provided if a related consent has been already granted.
+                                                    In addition, relevant information about the card accounts and hyperlinks to corresponding account information resources are provided if the related access grants are already present.

 card-accounts\/{account-id}                         Give detailed information about the addressed card account.